Morsmalleo/AhMyth/README.md

     3. npm install && npm audit fix
     4. npm start
 <br /><br />
+# Release Note:
+    AhMyth is currently experiencing some problems with APK Binding using Java 8 & 11 on Windows, I do not know why this is happening, it didn't happen in my tests otherwise I wouldn't have released v1.0-beta.3, so I will revert back to v1.0-beta.2 or if I have to v1.0-beta.1 and determine what the issue is, if found, the issue will be fixed, commited and pushed to github immediately!

+    For the time being though Windows AhMyth users will have to use Linux instead to run AhMyth until the Windows bug can be fixed, if anyone manages to determine what the problem is before I do, please contact me at morsmalleodev@gmail.com or please create a pull request after testing to make sure the fix works.
+Please note that the Java 11 support is with the followuing files
+    - sign.jar
+    - testkey.x509.pem
+    - testkey.pk8

+<br /><br />

 # Disclaimer
     I am not in any way reponsible for any damage or harm to any devices, you use this at your own risk, I also DO NOT OWN THIS PROJECT, I have just contributed to it, this Android RAT application belongs to its